charitylaw/Intron-reads/Scripts for Analyses/README.md

 **index_analyses.R** : index analysis of human cell line and immune cells libraries

 The analysis requires:
-   - DGE objects for introns, exons and genebody for cell lines and immune cells
+   - DGE objects for introns, exons and genebody counts for cell lines and immune cells

 The analysis includes:
    - Creating barplot for index categories